Blended online course

 • Project (60 credits)

-The MSc Financial Crime and Compliance in Digital Societies course has a mandatory dissertation component made up of three optional pathways.
+The MSc Financial Crime and Compliance in Digital Societies course has a mandatory dissertation component made up of two optional pathways.
 You can indicate which dissertation option you’d like to select during your Unit 3 studies.

 Course structure